-- A designated employee must clean and disinfect golf carts and clubs on loan after each round. - Locker rooms/changing facilities must be cleaned and disinfected regularly during the day and more frequently during busy periods; guest contact areas in each must also be disinfected regularly. - Hand sanitisers must be available and accessible to all throughout the entire golf experience for both guests and employees, and each employee must carry their own personal hand sanitiser at all times. - All moveable furniture must be removed from the course.
+- A designated employee must clean and disinfect golf carts and clubs on loan after each round. - Locker rooms/changing facilities must be cleaned and disinfected regularly during the day and more frequently during busy periods; guest contact areas in each must also be disinfected regularly. - Hand sanitisers must be available throughout the entire golf experience for both guests and employees, and each employee must carry their own personal hand sanitiser at all times. - All moveable furniture must be removed from the course.

-- Government physical distancing guidelines should be adhered to between players and employees. - Only one player should travel in a cart to ensure physical distancing is maintained. - Space between tee times must be increased to 15-minute intervals. - Guest caddie service offered to guests must be suspended unless physical distancing can be adhered to.
+- Government physical distancing guidelines should be adhered to between players and employees. - Only one player must travel in a cart unless accompanied by people who are part of the same household. - Space between tee times must be increased to 15-minute intervals. - Guest caddie service offered to guests must be suspended unless physical distancing can be adhered to.